Gokyo Lakes with Renjo La Pass Trek

 • MealsBLD

-You will walk down the rocky terrains to book a flight to Lukla enjoying the mesmerizing landscapes and Himalayas along the way.
-You will spend your day at Lukla strolling around and relaxing.
-You can visit the School established by Sir Edmund Hillary.
+The team descends through rocky terrains to book a flight to Lukla.
+You can spend your day at Lukla strolling around and relaxing.
+You can also visit the school established by Sir Edmund Hillary.
 You will spend your night at Lukla waiting to get back to Kathmandu the next day.

 Day 12:Flight to Kathmandu and Farewell Dinner